apache/guacamole-client/guacamole/src/main/guacamole-frontend/README.md

   once it is updated.
 - I included some Cypress E2E Tests in the `cypress` folder.
 They are not integrated in the build process and I did not include a proper configuration file because of the various possible testing setups.
+- I refactored the GuacFileBrowser to simply use an *ngFor loop.
+For my tests I didn't notice any performance difference issues.
 ## Possible discussion points regarding the implementation

 - I removed workarounds for IE since Angular itself does no longer support IE. Should these IE workarounds still be